Removal of highway rights

 All fees are non-refundable.

-This includes a £226 court cost.
-However, if the initial hearing is contested and a second hearing is required an additional court cost may by required.
+An additional cost may be required if the initial hearing is contested and a second hearing is needed.

 The cost of any diversion of any utilities and/or the cost of entering into any wayleave/easement agreement is also to be met by the applicant.